 The units are not suitable for hanging from the top of a partially opened glass window.

 The mounting brackets supplied are not designed for permanent use.
 Some customers have undertaken fabrication of brackets to suit their needs.
+The unit does however provide a good temporary cooling solution if you have a small summerhouse or bedroom you wish to cool for a short period of time.
+Please call us if you require further information.

 Condensate water that collects inside the indoor (evaporative unit) is pumped out periodically when the water reaches a certain level.
 So the indoor unit can be positioned lower than the outdoor unit if needed.